🧡 Skip to main content🔍 Skip to search

 Transfer mode Choose file transfer mode:

-Preserve file date and time If enabled, uploaded files will have the same date and time as originals.
+Preserve file date and time If enabled, uploaded files will have the same date and time as the originals.
 If disabled, date and time of uploaded files will be changed to current date and time.

 Speed unitsSpeed units selectionLimit the transfer speed (bandwidth) in any given speed units—be it KB/s, MB/s and GB/s.
 One KB is 1024 bytes.